ritmillio/portfolio-site/README.md

 ![site-demo](https://zoltanfodor.b-cdn.net/google-lighthouse-score.png)

 ## Project Goal
-- First things first I wanted to create a really good portfolio site myself..(let me know if I succeeded in it)
+- First things first I wanted to create a really good portfolio site for myself..(let me know if I succeeded in it)
-- I wanted to contribute open-source
+- I wanted to contribute to open-source
 - You can use this project as an inspiration OR
 - You can use this template as a starting point of your portfolio BUT please remove all my cdn-image urls and mention me somewhere on your site or refer back to [my portfolio](https://zoltanfodor.dev)